Kauaʻi ʻakialoa

-The Kauai ʻakialoa (Akialoa stejnegeri) was a Hawaiian honeycreeper in the subfamily Carduelinae of the family Fringillidae.
-It was endemic to the island of Kauai, Hawaii.
-It became extinct in the 20th century due to introduced avian disease and habitat loss.
+The Kauai ʻakialoa (Akialoa stejnegeri) is an extinct species of Hawaiian honeycreeper in the subfamily Carduelinae of the family Fringillidae.
+It was endemic to the island of Kauai, Hawaii, and became extinct in the 20th century due to introduced avian disease and habitat loss.
 The Kauai ʻakialoa was about seven and a half inches in length and had a very long downcurved bill, which covered one third of its length.
 The adult males were bright olive-yellow on top and yellow on the bottom.
 The throat, breast, and sides of the body were olive-yellow.
 The females, however, were green-gray above and had a shorter bill.

 Habitat and behavior

 The Kauai ʻakialoa was believed to have lived in forests above 1148 ft above sea level, but was frequently observed flying to the lower elevations of the island.
 This once very rare and unique bird used its long curved bill to reach the nectar of lobelias and ʻohiʻa blossoms.
 It also ate insects from under tree bark and from under mats of lichens and moss on trees.
 Acanthocephalan parasite Apororhynchus hemignathi was discovered in the intestine of the Kauaʻi ʻakialoa in 1896.